Trade roles with QBuild

 Work that matters

-The work we do at QBuild is more than building and maintenance.
-QBuild tradespersons are amongst the first responders in supporting local communities during disasters.
-They are also directly shaping the next generation by mentoring and supporting apprentices while completing a range of works from maintenance services to large-scale capital projects.
+The work we do at QBuild is more than building and maintenance; QBuild tradespersons are amongst the first responders in supporting local communities during disasters.

-We make a positive impact on the lives of Queenslanders every day.
-No day is the same.
-You will have the chance to work on a wide variety of interesting work and projects, across a variety of locations, no matter what role you’re in.
+You’ll have the chance to work on a wide variety of interesting work and projects, across a variety of locations, no matter which role you're in.

 Build your career while building Queensland